 Two and a half years later, the name of the Credit Union was changed to “Polish & Slavic Federal Credit Union”.
 The first PSFCU office was located at 940 Manhattan Avenue, adjacent to the canteen of the Polish & Slavic Center.
 In 1981, PSFCU purchased a building at 140 Greenpoint Avenue, which served as its headquarters.

 In 1987, our Credtit Union opened a second branch located in Union, NJ, offering its services to the vast community of Polish immigrants residing in that part of the state.
-Subsequent years witnessed a quick growth of the PSFCU, with new branches being opened on Kent Street, Brooklyn, NY (1992), in Boro Park, Brooklyn, NY (1996), Clifton, NJ (1996), Ridgewood, Queens, NY (2001), Bayonne, NJ (2001), Linden, NJ (2003), Copiague, NY (2004), McGuinness Blvd., Brooklyn, NY (2005), Maspeth, Queens, NY (2008).
+Subsequent years witnessed a quick growth of the PSFCU, with new branches being opened on Kent Street, Brooklyn, NY (1992), in Boro Park, Brooklyn, NY (1996), Clifton, NJ (1996), Ridgewood, Queens, NY (2001), Linden, NJ (2003), Copiague, NY (2004), McGuinness Blvd., Brooklyn, NY (2005), Maspeth, Queens, NY (2008), Staten Island, NY (2012).
 On February 25, 2007, PSFCU ventured into Pennsylvania, where it deployed an ATM for Polish pilgrims at American Czestochowa in Doylestown.
 In 2010, PSFCU started its expansion into Illinois into the areas surrounding Chicago, with branches in Norridge and Mr. Prospect, and soon after added another branch in Bridgeview (2011).

-In addition to our fifteen branches, our Credit Union also has a modern Operations Center located in Fairfield, NJ, allowing us to serve over 76 thousand members.
-With over one billion dollars in assets, PSFCU is currently the largest ethnic credit union in the United States.
+In addition to our fifteen branches, our Credit Union also has a modern Operations Center located in Fairfield, NJ, allowing us to serve over 82 thousand members.
+With over 1,6 billion dollars in assets, PSFCU is currently the largest ethnic credit union in the United States.

 A credit union is owned by all its members.
 Credit union members, all of whom have equal voting rights, elect the Board of Directors which oversees its daily operations and sets its strategic goals for the future.
 A bank, on the other hand, is owned by its shareholders.